Monthly Archives: March 2024

 • For the most part, I spent most of my free time in my youth in my own neighborhood.
 We went to the local swimming pool at St. Ambrose, to Randolph Park, where we played little league baseball, and the alley in back of my house, where I played with my friends, or 21st street where we played flag football.
 We went to Hi Corbett Field to watch the Tucson Toros and the Cleveland Indians play baseball.

 • I believe that institutional racism, embodied by people like my high school counselor at Salpointe, was rampant in Tucson in the mid-70s.
-Very few Chicano students continued on to college, not because we weren’t capable of doing well academically, but because of ignorance and bigotry among adults with power and influence who kept us from advancing and who deliberately held us back.
+Very few Chicano students continued on to college, not because we weren’t capable of doing well academically, but because of ignorance and bigotry among adults with authority, power and influence who kept us from advancing and who deliberately held us back.

 Robison Elementary, Mansfeld Jr. High and Salpointe High School.